CLAY PIGEON RACEWAY

 GALLERIES FROM THE ROTAX MAX GRAND FINALS

-The final round of the ROTAX MAX EURO CHALLENGE comes to Wackersdorf.
+The 3rd round of the ROTAX MAX CHALLENGE EURO TROPHY comes to Adria.

-The final round of the British Kart Championship 2019 comes to Forest Edge Kart Club.
+The 4th and final round of the Rotax British Kart Championship 2020 comes to Paul Fletcher International Circuit.